QTP - Error Handling

 2. Using On Error Statement − The ‘On Error’ statement is used to notify the VBScript engine of intentions to handle the run-time errors by a tester, rather than allowing the VBScript engine to display error messages that are not user-friendly.

 On Error Resume Next − On Error Resume Next informs the VBScript engine to process executing the next line of code when an error is encountered.

 On error Goto 0 − This helps the testers to turn off the error handling.

-3. Using Err Object - Error object is an inbuilt object within VBScript that captures the run time error number and error description with which we will be able to debug the code easily.
+3. Using Err Object − Error object is an in-built object within VBScript that captures the run-time error number and error description with which we are able to debug the code easily.

-Err.Number - The Number property returns or Sets a numeric value specifying an error.
-If Err.Number value is 0 then No error had occured.
+Err.Number − The Number property returns or sets a numeric value specifying an error.
+If Err.Number value is 0 then No error has occurred.

 Err.Description − The Description property returns or sets a brief description about an error.

 Err.Clear − The Clear method resets the Err object and clears all the previous values associated with it.